 - Urinate when you feel the need.
 Don’t “hold it in.”

 - Drink adequate fluids.
 For most people, that means drinking when thirsty and drinking during meals.
 When it’s hot and you’re active in hot weather, drink a little extra water.
-All fluids count toward being sufficiently hydrated, including soft drinks, coffee, and tea.
-Learn more about daily water intake recommendations.

 - Keep your genital area clean and dry.